Insights: Cannabis in Oklahoma

-Because the licensing process isn’t competitive, the challenge for cannabis businesses operating in Oklahoma will be in planning compliant, scalable facilities and setting up efficient operations to run smoothly and sustain long-term success.
+Because the licensing process isn’t competitive, the challenges for cannabis businesses operating in Oklahoma will be in planning compliant, scalable facilities and setting up efficient operations to run smoothly and sustain long-term success.

-The Oklahoma State Department of Health released updated rules that will govern the program on July 8, 2018 and will vote to implement these rules on July 10, 2018.
-The Department will begin accepting applications for growers, processors/packagers, dispensaries/retailers, and transporters after adopting the rules.
+The Oklahoma legislature passed proposed permanent rules that will govern the program and the regulations are slated to go into effect in August 2019.
+The Department is now accepting applications for growers, processors/packagers, dispensaries/retailers, and transporters.
 There is no limit on the number of licenses that may be issued, and licenses must be issued to any applicant who meets the requirements in the law.
 No license may be issued to any entity with more than twenty-five percent ownership by non-Oklahoma residents.

 Under the initiative, patients will be able to possess up to 3 ounces of marijuana, 1 ounce of concentrate, and 72 ounces of edibles on their person.
 At home, patients may possess up to 8 ounces of marijuana, along with 6 mature plants and 6 seedling plants.
 Local governments may pass laws allowing patients to possess more marijuana than these amounts.